Cluster 2: Production and Distribution of WritingArchived

 A Close Reading: An Excerpt from A Corner of the Universe:

-In this lesson, students will conduct three close readings of an excerpt from A Corner of the Universe by Ann M. Martin.
-This lesson will engage students in a thought-provoking text that will challenge students to explore how a character's point of view can influence how events are described and shape a text.
-In conjunction with point of view, students will have opportunities to use context clues to define selected vocabulary words within the text.
+In this lesson, students will read an excerpt from A Corner of the Universe by Ann M. Martin.
+Students will explore how a character's point of view can influence how events are described and shape a text.
 Upon completion of the close reading activities, students will practice their narrative writing skills by creating an original dialogue between the main character and her mother.
-A rubric specific to the writing task is included along with guided reading questions and sample responses.

 Type: Lesson Plan